geoschem/GCClassic/docs/source/gcc-guide/04-data/dry-run-download.rst

 can use the output from the dry-run (contained in the :file:`log.dryrun` file) to download the data files that GEOS-Chem will need to perform the corresponding "production" simulation.
-You may download from one of several GEOS-Chem mirror sites, which are described in the following sections.
+You may download from one of several locations, which are described in the following sections.

 .. important::